 Medicare’s Criteria for Weight Loss Surgery

 When it comes to the Medicare criteria for weight loss surgery, there are a number of factors that determine whether or not someone is eligible for gastric sleeve Medicare coverage.
-Unlike cosmetic procedures, gastric sleeve and bariatric surgery are considered a health intervention and Medicare will cover costs of the surgery if the patient meets certain criteria.
+Unlike cosmetic procedures, gastric sleeve and bariatric surgery are considered a health intervention.
+Medicare and private health insurance will cover costs of the surgery if the patient meets certain criteria.

 Within the MBS directory, gastric sleeve surgery’s number is 31575, and the number for gastric bypass is 31572.
-As per Medicare’s description, bariatric procedures provide surgical treatment of clinically severe obesity, which translates to a patient with a body mass index 40kg/m2 or more, or a patient with a BMI of 35kg/m2 or more with major medical co-morbidities such as diabetes, cardiovascular disease or cancer.
+As per Medicare’s description, bariatric surgery provides treatment of clinically severe obesity, which translates to a patient with a body mass index 40kg/m2 or more, or a patient with a BMI of 35kg/m2 or more with major medical co-morbidities such as diabetes, cardiovascular disease or cancer.

 The BMI values in different population groups may vary due, in part, to different body proportions which affect the percentage of body fat and body fat distribution.
 Consequently, different ethnic groups may experience major health risks at a BMI that is below the 35-40 kg/m2 provided for in the definition.
 The decision to undertake bariatric obesity surgery remains a matter for the clinical judgment of the surgeon.